Harold Garfinkel: Service lines

 Garfinkel has frequently illustrated ethnomethodological analysis by means of the illustration of service lines.
 Everyone knows what it is like to stand in a line.
 Queues are a part of our everyday social life; they are something within which we all participate as we carry out our everyday affairs.
 We recognize when someone is waiting in a line and, when we are "doing" being a member of a line, we have ways of showing it.
 In other words, lines may seem impromptu and routine, but they exhibit an internal, member-produced embodied structure.
 A line is "witnessably a produced social object;" it is, in Durkheimian terms, a "social fact."
 Participants' actions as "seeably" what they are (such as occupying a position in a queue) depend upon practices that the participant engages in relation to others' practices in the proximate vicinity.
 To recognize someone as in a line, or to be seen as "in line" ourselves requires attention to bodily movement and bodily placement in relation to others and to the physical environment that those movements also constitute.
 This is another sense that we consider the action to be indexical—it is made meaningful in the ways in which it is tied to the situation and the practices of members who produce it.
 The ethnomethodologist's task becomes one of analyzing how members' ongoing conduct is a constituent aspect of this or that course of action.
 Such analysis can be applied to any sort of social matter (e.g., being female, following instructions, performing a proof, participating in a conversation).
 These topics are representative of the kinds of inquiry that ethnomethodology was intended to undertake.
-In particular, Garfinkel conducted a famous case study on Agnes, a transgender woman in 1967.
+In particular, Garfinkel conducted a famous case study on Agnes, a transgender woman in 1967, to whom he expressed consistent sexual attraction (pp. 136, 144, 148).
 "Garfinkel view[ed] sexuality as a practical and ongoing accomplishment of members through their practical activities" and focused on how "Agnes 'passed' as a normal female despite the continuous risk that she would be revealed as a transsexual."